kuhchung/kuhchung.github.io/pages/Armor-Skills-Tier-List.md

 ### Critical Draw, FastCharge, Tremor-Proof
 The Greatsword set of skills.
 Greatsword armor sets are all about matchups.

+### Recoil Down +3
+Either you're stat gunning/clusting or you're not.

 ### Whim, Gathering, Speed Gather, Pro Transporter
 Egg and gather quests.
 If you're impatient like me, they're mandatory when you go on those types.